Punktum-dk/epp-service-specification/README.md

 - 4.0 2021-01-27
   - Introduction of support for registrar/registrant administration
+  - Introduction of support for delete domain command
   - Removed XSD Version History, referencing original source in [EPP XSD repository][XSD files]
   - Addition of disclaimer